reddio-com/doc/docs/guide/starknet/zkvm/overview.md

 Here are the refined steps for creating an Argent contract account:

 1. Generate a private key and a unique salt.
-2. Employ the private key, salt, Argent class hash, and additional constructor arguments to generate a contract address.
+2. Employ the private key, salt, Argent class hash(0x1a736d6ed154502257f02b1ccdf4d9d1089f80811cd6acad48e6b6a9d1f2003), and additional constructor arguments to generate a contract address.
 3. Fund the contract address with some ETH.
 You can obtain some ETH for free by joining Reddio's [Discord](https://discord.com/invite/SjNAJ4qkK3) community.
 4. Once the contract address is funded with ETH, proceed to deploy the abstract account.
 Upon successfully obtaining your private key and abstract account, you can begin utilizing it.